-On timescales longer than those of carrier relaxation and electric-field pulse duration, this is a good approximation, as the system attains a quasi-equilibrium electronic distribution~\cite{Tangney2002, Marini2021}.
-By contrast, on the femtosecond timescale this is not the case, and the forces of Eq.~\eqref{eq:ionic_force_real_space_final} can deviate from the actual ones.
-However, since atomic displacements occur on a much longer timescale, this has little effect on the ionic dynamics, as the most important contribution is the force at long times.
-For these reasons, we use the result of Eq.~\eqref{eq:ionic_force_real_space_final} with time-dependent electronic occupations in the following.
+On timescales longer than those associated with carrier relaxation and the electric-field pulse duration, this is a good approximation, as the system reaches a quasi-equilibrium electronic distribution~\cite{Tangney2002, Marini2021}.
+By contrast, on the femtosecond timescale this is generally not the case, and the forces in Eq.~\eqref{eq:ionic_force_real_space_final} may deviate from the actual ones.
+However, since atomic displacements occur on a much longer timescale, this has little effect on the ionic dynamics, as the dominant contribution comes from the force at long times.
+For these reasons, in the following we use Eq.~\eqref{eq:ionic_force_real_space_final} together with time-dependent electronic occupations.